sorofaf-hue/Expense-Tracking-System/README.md

 POST /expenses/{expense_date}
 ```

-Updates the expenses for the selected date.
+Deletes the existing expenses for the selected date and inserts the submitted expenses.

 ### Category Analytics